DBMS - Data Schemas

-Database schema skeleton structure of and it represents the logical view of entire database.
-It tells about how the data is organized and how relation among them is associated.
-It formulates all database constraints that would be put on data in relations, which resides in database.
+A database schema is the skeleton structure that represents the logical view of the entire database.
+It defines how the data is organized and how the relations among them are associated.
+It formulates all the constraints that are to be applied on the data.

 A database schema defines its entities and the relationship among them.
-Database schema is a descriptive detail of the database, which can be depicted by means of schema diagrams.
-All these activities are done by database designer to help programmers in order to give some ease of understanding all aspect of database.
+It contains a descriptive detail of the database, which can be depicted by means of schema diagrams.
+It’s the database designers who design the schema to help programmers understand the database and make it useful.

-Database schema can be divided broadly in two categories:
+A database schema can be divided broadly into two categories −

-Physical Database Schema: This schema pertains to the actual storage of data and its form of storage like files, indices etc. It defines the how data will be stored in secondary storage etc.
+Physical Database Schema − This schema pertains to the actual storage of data and its form of storage like files, indices, etc. It defines how the data will be stored in a secondary storage.

-Logical Database Schema: This defines all logical constraints that need to be applied on data stored.
-It defines tables, views and integrity constraints etc.
+Logical Database Schema − This schema defines all the logical constraints that need to be applied on the data stored.
+It defines tables, views, and integrity constraints.

 It is important that we distinguish these two terms individually.
 Database schema is the skeleton of database.
-It is designed when database doesn't exist at all and very hard to do any changes once the database is operational.
-Database schema does not contain any data or information.
+It is designed when the database doesn't exist at all.
+Once the database is operational, it is very difficult to make any changes to it.
+A database schema does not contain any data or information.

-Database instances, is a state of operational database with data at any given time.
-This is a snapshot of database.
+A database instance is a state of operational database with data at any given time.
+It contains a snapshot of the database.
 Database instances tend to change with time.
-DBMS ensures that its every instance (state) must be a valid state by keeping up to all validation, constraints and condition that database designers has imposed or it is expected from DBMS itself.
+A DBMS ensures that its every instance (state) is in a valid state, by diligently following all the validations, constraints, and conditions that the database designers have imposed.